 Who uses online therapy?
 Online therapy can be of benefit for those that:

-Some of my clients use online therapy on occasion, others use it as a primary tool.
-I have clients around the world from Canada to Australia who choose to utilize online therapy as their tool for mental health care.
+Some of our clients use online therapy on occasion, others use it as a primary tool.
+We have clients around the world from Canada to Australia who choose to utilize online therapy as their tool for mental health care.

-Within the United States, I currently hold licenses in Massachusetts and Iowa so residents in either of those states can make appointments with me.
+Within the United States, we currently hold licenses in Massachusetts, Iowa, and Rhode Island so residents in these states can make appointments with us.

-If you are in the state, I like to have a first appointment in the office to connect.
-If you are using insurance, I can contact your provider to see if they will cover your telemental health sessions.
+If you are in Massachusetts, we like to have a first appointment in the office to connect.
+If you are using insurance, we can contact your provider to see if they will cover your telemental health sessions.

 It is important to remember and ask when using online therapy what a provider uses for delivery of service.
-I utilize HIPAA compliant platforms for providing care.
-Skype and FaceTime are not HIPAA compliant and therefore I do not use them unless requested to by my clients.
+We utilize HIPAA compliant platforms for providing care.
+Skype and FaceTime are not HIPAA compliant and therefore we do not use them unless requested to by our clients.